-A patent application is an important step in protecting your intellectual property rights.
-While the process can seem overly complicated, it’s important to understand the basics of a patent application before you file.
+A patent application is an important step in securing and protecting your intellectual property rights.
+While the process can seem overly complicated, it is important to understand the basics of a patent application before you file.
 Learn more about the application process below.

 Utility (Non-Provisional) Patent Applications

-A non-provisional application is more formal than the provisional and it must contain all of the detailed sections such as brief description of drawings, summary, background, field of invention and most importantly claims.
-Unlike the provisional, the nonprovisional application must point out and distinctly claim the invention they are claiming is their own.
-The language of claims is nearly a language unto its own – and requires a true skill to craft language in such a manner to grant the inventor as much rights as they are deserved under the invention without falling victim to encroaching into another’s patent rights.
-The nonprovisional application may supersede and claim the priority of a provisional application which means it alleges that the invention as described and claimed in the nonprovisional was fully described in the provisional.
+A non-provisional application is more formal than the provisional and it must contain all of the detailed sections such as a brief description of drawings, summary of the invention, background, field of invention disclosure, and most importantly the claims.
+Unlike the provisional, the nonprovisional application must point out and distinctly claim the elements of the invention they are claiming is their own.
+Claim terminology is nearly a language unto its own – and requires a true skill to craft in such a manner so as to grant the inventor the broadest possible rights without encroaching into another’s patent rights.
+The nonprovisional application may supersede and claim the priority of a provisional application when the invention as described and claimed in the nonprovisional was fully described in the provisional.
 The non-provisional is what gets examined by the USPTO and is the application that may eventually be allowed to issue as a patent.

 Design Patent Applications

 For a client that wishes to protect only the way something looks or appears.
-This special type of patent application requires a very detailed approach to defining the shapes, orientation and ornamental features of the invention.
-It is important to note that the protection given by a design patent (once granted) is limited to the ornamental appearance of the invention, not what it does but what it looks like only.
+This special type of patent application requires a very detailed approach to defining the shapes, orientation, and ornamental features of the invention.
+It is important to note that the protection given by a design patent (once issued) is limited to the ornamental appearance of the invention, not how the invention functions.
+A design patent protects only how the invention looks.

 Plant Patent Application